Children’s Formation

 • Two women care for infants and children in our infant-toddler center at Saint Peter's Episcopal Church in Arlington, VA.

-Babies - 3 years old
+Infants - 2 years old

 The nursery is open from 8:45 Am - 11:45 AM and ready to welcome your young children.
 The nursery is downstairs in the Christian formation wing, staffed with caring attendants in a safe and nurturing environments for children.